cptslow-osu/csst0/index.md

 * Open Qualifiers (Split into 5.5* and 6.5* Quali Division)
 * Players will be manually split into Divisions by Staff (on Bancho this would be handled by BWS).
 We may ask you to play a different pool previously to gauge your skill.
 Trying to cheat us (by sandbagging when we ask you to play) will get you disqualified.
 * Badge?
 Still waiting for requirements from Firedigger
-* Check the GDoc for more details.
+* Check the GDoc for pool formatting and more.

 ### Links